HEMARIS FUCIFORMIS FUCIFORMIS (Linnaeus, 1758)

 Sphinx fuciformis Linnaeus, 1758, Syst.
 Nat.
 (Edn 10) 1: 493.
 Type locality: Europe.

 Wingspan: 38--45mm.
-Distinguished from H. tityus by a much broader marginal band to the wings; forewing discal cell divided longitudinally by a fold.
-More variable than H. tityus: in f. musculus Wallengren, all olive green coloration is replaced by reddish grey; in f. heynei Bartel, black as opposed to normal brown is the dominant colour of the central abdominal belt.
+Forewing discal cell transparent and longitudinally divided by a scale fold; crossveins at apex of discal cell heavily scaled; inner edge of marginal band even or slightly dentate.
+Spines at the tip of the foretibia rather more prominent than in other species of Hemaris.
+Distinguished from Hemaris tityus by a much broader marginal band to the wings and the forewing discal cell fold.
+A very variable species in colour and size, varying geographically, seasonally and individually.
+Even more variable than Hemaris tityus: in f. musculus Wallengren, all olive green coloration is replaced by reddish grey; in f. heynei Bartel, black as opposed to normal brown is the dominant colour of the central abdominal belt.

 Diurnal.
 Unknown in China, but in northern Europe, frequents the Lonicera-entwined edges of sunny glades in open woodland.
 Farther south, displays a marked preference for sand- and chalk hills lightly overgrown with conifers and shrubby honeysuckles, such as Lonicera xylosteum and L. tatarica, where it is often extremely abundant.
 Generally avoids open meadows, preferring to fly along woodland margins; however, in Turkey and the Crimea it often breeds in meadows and gardens.